Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Implementation Details

 \subsection{Online RL and Discrete Control}

 For our online reinforcement learning experiments in the discrete-action setting, we use Atari environments as the benchmark domain.
 The implementations of DoubleDQN, FR-DQN, ScDQN, and MINTO share the same lightweight and reproducible framework for DQN variants written in JAX.
-The codebase will be shared upon acceptance.
+The codebase\textsuperscript{1} has been released.
+It is inspired by the code\textsuperscript{2} released by \citet{vincent2025iterated}.
 All algorithms share the same network architectures and training setups, differing only in the algorithm-specific modifications detailed in Tables \ref{tbl:dqn-maxmin} and \ref{tbl:dqn-variants}.
-MINTO is implemented by modifying the target computation.
+MINTO is implemented by modifying the target computation. \thefootnote \thefootnote